bravoserver/bravo/docs/administration.rst

     Which serializer to use for saving worlds.
-Currently, the "alpha" and "beta" serializers are provided for MC Alpha and MC Beta compatibility, respectively.
+Currently, the "alpha" and "beta" serializers are provided for MC Alpha and MC Beta compatibility, respectively. seed
+    A numeric seed to use for terrain generation.
+If omitted, the seed will be generated when the world is created.
+This option only affects new worlds;
+    existing worlds already have a seed.

 Plugin Data Files
 =================